 Foods high in added sugars, refined flours and grains: Added sugars and all those foods made from heavily refined such as pastries, white bread and pasta impact blood glucose similarly, encouraging rapid spikes followed by almighty crashes.

-Try: To offer the body and brain a sustained yet slow release source of energy, eat mostly real whole foods that have low glycaemic load, particularly at breakfast so to start the day on the right foot.
+Try: To offer the body and brain a sustained yet slow-release source of energy, eat mostly real whole foods with low glycaemic load, particularly at breakfast, to start the day on the right foot.
 These should contain fibre, healthy fats and protein.